trambakbanerjee/cezij/README.md

 System Requirements
 ===========
 At a minimum your system must have access to 32GB RAM and at least 8 CPU cores for parallel computing.
-Additionally, the following software components are required:
+Additionally, the following software components are required.
+Please make sure that these are already installed before you attempt to install `cezij`.

 1. MATLAB 2016b or higher with the following toolboxes (and their dependencies):